vitalets/global-cache/examples/auth-single-user/README.md

-# Single-User Authentication with Global Storage
+# Single-User Authentication with Global Cache

 This example demonstrates how to implement single-user authentication with global globalCache.